chengdu/Speare/README.md

 PHP Debugger
 -----------
-The PHP debugger of Speare Pro supports all kinds debugging of PHP applications and any version of PHP interpreter that has Xdebug support. <br>
+The PHP debugger of Speare Pro supports all kinds debugging of PHP applications and any version of PHP interpreter that has Xdebug support.
 Debugging PHP command line applications is as same as web applications that based on web frameworks.<br>
 <br>